 Native to the Southeast.
 Rugged and very adaptable; one of the best perennials for Florida.
 Semievergreen in the Upper South, evergreen elsewhere.
-Grows 1122 ft. high, 112 ft. wide, with stiff, erect, much-branched stems.
-Smooth, firm-textured, medium green leaves are 28 in. long, sometimes toothed at the base.
+Grows 1122 feet high, 112 feet wide, with stiff, erect, much-branched stems.
+Smooth, firm-textured, medium green leaves are 28 inches long, sometimes toothed at the base.
 Blooms from May to September.
-Leafy, curved, finely toothed bracts surround the tight flower buds, which open to 3- to 4-in.-wide, asterlike blossoms in blue, purple, white, or yellow.
+Leafy, curved, finely toothed bracts surround the tight flower buds, which open to 3- to 4 inches-wide, asterlike blossoms in blue, purple, white, or yellow.
 Each flower consists of a central button of small florets surrounded by a ring of larger rays.
 Choices include these favorite selections, all of which grow a little taller than wide.

 - Heavy bloomer with medium blue blossoms.